AmrheMinott/findPrimes/README.md

   Most importantly this was just for fun
     Honestly I was just curious  to see how this code would look in the end and I had fun thinking on it... until my next coding project

+There are more additions to be made such as the a timer to show the user how long the different function took to run